ibm-cloud-docs/BlockStorage/use-luks-red-hat-enterprise-linux-6-full-disk-encryption.md

 # Achieving full disk encryption with LUKS in RHEL
 {: #LUKSencryption}

+Learn how to encrypt {{site.data.keyword.blockstorageshort}} partitions with LUKS using multiple user keys for enhanced data security.
+{: shortdesc}

-You can encrypt partitions on your RHEL server with Linux&reg; Unified Key Setup (LUKS), which is important when it comes to mobile Computers and removable media.
+You can encrypt partitions on your {{site.data.keyword.blockstorageshort}} volumes with Linux® Unified Key Setup (LUKS).
 With LUKS, multiple user keys can be used to decrypt a main key that is used for the bulk encryption of the partition.
-The following instructions are applicable to RHEL versions RHEL 8 or newer.
+The following instructions were validated to work for RHEL version 8 or newer.
-{: shortdesc}

 These steps assume that the server can access a new, unencrypted {{site.data.keyword.blockstoragefull}} volume that was not formatted or mounted.
 For more information about connecting {{site.data.keyword.blockstorageshort}} to a Linux&reg; host, see one of the following topics.
    - [Mount iSCSI volume on Red Hat Enterprise Linux&reg; 8](/docs/BlockStorage?topic=BlockStorage-mountingRHEL).